The $k$-fold circuit property for matroids: Introduction

 \section{Introduction}

 Let $\cM=(E,r)$ be a matroid with finite ground set $E$ and rank function $r$.
-A {\em circuit} of $\cM$ is a set $C\subseteq E$ such that $r(C)=|C|-1=r(C-e)$ for all $e\in E$.
-Following Lov\'{a}sz \cite{Lov}, we define a {\em double circuit} of $\cM$ to be a set $D\subseteq E$ such that $r(D)=|D|-2=r(D-e)$ for all $e\in E$.
-For example, if $\cM$ is a cycle matroid (or graphic matroid) of a graph $G$, then the circuits of $\cM$ are the edge sets of cycles in $G$, and the double circuits are the edge sets of subgraphs of $G$ which are pairs of cycles with at most one vertex in common or \emph{theta graphs}, i.e. graphs consisting of 3 internally disjoint paths between two vertices.
+A \emph{circuit} of $\cM$ is a set $C\subseteq E$ such that $r(C)=|C|-1=r(C-e)$ for all $e\in E$.
+Following Lov\'{a}sz \cite{Lov}, we define a \emph{double circuit} of $\cM$ to be a set $D\subseteq E$ such that $r(D)=|D|-2=r(D-e)$ for all $e\in E$.
+For example, if $\cM$ is the cycle matroid (or graphic matroid) of a graph $G$, then the circuits of $\cM$ are the edge sets of cycles in $G$, and the double circuits are the edge sets of subgraphs of $G$ which are pairs of cycles with at most one vertex in common or \emph{theta graphs}, i.e., graphs consisting of three internally disjoint paths between two vertices.

 In general, a double circuit can contain arbitrarily many circuits and a key insight of Lov\'{a}sz~\cite{Lov} was the concept of the principal partition of a double circuit which exactly describes all of its circuits.
 More precisely, we can define an equivalence relation $\sim$ on a double circuit $D$ by saying $e\sim f$ if $r(D-e-f)=r(D)-1$.
-The partition $\{A_1,A_2,\ldots,A_\ell\}$ of $D$ given by the equivalence classes of $\sim$ form the {\em principal partition} of $D$.
+The partition $\{A_1,A_2,\ldots,A_\ell\}$ of $D$ given by the equivalence classes of $\sim$ form the \emph{principal partition} of $D$.
 It has the property that $C \subset D$ is a circuit of $\cM$ if and only if $C=D-A_i$ for some $1\leq i\leq \ell$.

-Double circuits were introduced by Lov\'asz as a tool for studying the matroid matching problem~\cite{Lov}.
-Dress and Lov\'asz~\cite{DL} observed that the matroid matching problem satisfies a max-min formula for matroids that satisfied the \emph{double circuit property}.
-Here a matroid $\cM$ has the \emph{double circuit property} if, for every double circuit $D$ in $\cM$,
+Double circuits were used by Lov\'asz~\cite{Lov} as a tool in his celebrated solution of the matroid matching problem for linear matroids.
+Subsequently, Dress and Lov\'asz~\cite{DL} extended this solution to all matroids $M$ that satisfy the \emph{double circuit property}, i.e., for every double circuit $D$ in $\cM$,